MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 In order to manage remote Hyper-V hosts, remote management must be enabled on both computers.

-You can do this through `System Properties -> Remote Management Settings` or through PowerShell.
-To enable remote management in PowerShell, run the following as Administrator:
+You can do this through `System Properties -> Remote Management Settings` or by running the following PowerShell command as Administrator:
 ``` PowerShell
 winrm quickconfig
 ```

+If your current user account matches a Hyper-V Administrator account on the remote host, go ahead and press **OK** to Connect.

+This is the only supported way to manage a remote host in Hyper-V Manager in Windows 8 or Windows 8.1.

+### Connect to the remote host as a different user
+In Windows 10, if you are not running with the correct user account for the remote host, you can connect as another user with alternate credentials.

+To specify credentials for the remote Hyper-V host, select **Connect as another user: ** in the **Select Computer** dialogue box then select **Set User...**.

 ![](media/HyperVManager-ConnectToRemoteHostAltCreds.png)

+** *Note: **  It's very easy to forget to set the user and click OK with user `<none`>.
+If your connection fails, make sure you actually did set the user.

 ### Managing a remote host in Windows 8 and Windows 8.1